 Use the label “What is your reward” to show what your incentive is.

-In the "Socials" tab you can choose which social icons you want to display and even the default message that people will share for each social.
+In the "Socials" tab under the "Settings" page you can choose which social icons you want to display and even the default message that people will share for each social.
 The choice of which socials to enable/disable is up to you, but we recommend to be sensible about it.

 For example, if your audience is not technical maybe you don’t need to enable Reddit.
 Another bad idea is to enable ALL social icons, thinking that by doing so people will have more options.